Integrated Digital Care: An Information Revolution

 - America Square Conference Centre, London

-Open Forum Events invite you to join us at the DigiHealth UK-Delivering Digital Transformation conference for an update on the latest government proposals to transform the NHS through Digital, Data and Technology.
-The emphasis of the day will be on the practical: this is an opportunity to hear from a programme of high-level speakers discussing the future policies and implementation strategies for a 21st century healthcare system.Delegates will:
+Open Forum Events invite you to join us at the DigiHealth UK-Accelerating Digital Transformation conference for an update on the latest proposals to transform the NHS through Digital, Data and Technology.
+The emphasis of the day will be on the practical: drawing on their insight gained during the pandemic, this is an opportunity to hear from a programme of high-level speakers discussing future technological transformation.

 • Gain an understanding of the new structural organisation for IT strategy and the allocation of responsibilities to deliver technological transformation